-A waiver participant age 18 years old and over may have his or her In-home Aide, Respite In-home, Pediatric Nurse aide Services provided by a relative and/or legally responsible person who is an employee of an In-Home Care Agency or directing care through participant directed services.
+A waiver participant 18 years old and over may have his or her In-home Aide, Respite In-home, Pediatric Nurse aide Services provided by a relative and/or legally responsible person who is an employee of an In-Home Care Agency or directing care through self-directed services.
 The CME plays a major role, along with the participant and/or representative in assessing and determining need for personal care.
-The CME also assists in monitoring the service plan, tasks and time records to assure appropriate provision and utilization of waiver services.
+The CME also assists in monitoring the service plan, tasks, and time records, when applicable, to assure appropriate provision and utilization of waiver services.
 Additional safeguards include post-payment reviews conducted by the State Medicaid Agency.
 The limit is up to 8 hours maximum a day.
 On a case-by-case review, hours may exceed 8 hours based on assessed and demonstrated need.

-The employment of a spouse, parent, child or sibling of the waiver participant is eligible to provide personal care services only if waiver participant is 18 years old and older and the person providing the care meets the following qualifications:
+The employment of a spouse, parent, child, or sibling of the waiver participant is eligible to provide personal care services and the person providing the care meets the following qualifications:

 - a.
 Is at least 18 years of age; - b.
-Meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the In-Home Care agency to provide the personal care task at that level as defined in 10A NCAC 13J.110; and - c.
-Does not have other employment that interferes with the needs of the waiver participants regarding time and days.
-A legal guardian, Power of Attorney, Health Power of Attorney of an 18-year-old or older waiver participant cannot be hired to provide In-home Aide, Respite In-home, Pediatric Nurse aide services to a waiver participant.
-Exclusions may apply when (a) there is a staffing shortage in remote areas of the state; or (b) the lack of a qualified provider who can furnish services at unusual times during the day because of the complexity of the waiver participant's care needs.
+Meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the; and - c.
+Does not have other employment that interferes with the needs of the waiver participant regarding time and days.
+A legal guardian, Power of Attorney, Health Power of Attorney of an 17-year-old or younger waiver participant cannot be hired to provide In-home Aide, Respite In-home, Pediatric Nurse aide services, or skilled care to a waiver participant unless extraordinary conditions are met such as (a) when there is a staffing shortage in remote areas of the state; or (b) the lack of a qualified provider who can furnish services at unusual times during the day because of the complexity of the waiver participant's care needs.

-When it is determined to be in the best interest of the waiver participant who is 18 years old and older to have a legally responsible individual to provide personal care services, a physician's recommendation shall be provided to the case manager outlining the specific care needs of the waiver participant and how those needs can only be provided by the legally responsible individual.
+When it is determined to be in the best interest of the waiver participant who is 17 years old and younger to have a legally responsible individual to provide personal care services, a physician's recommendation shall be provided to the case manager outlining the specific care needs of the waiver participant and how those needs can only be provided by the legally responsible individual.
 In conjunction with the physician's recommendation, an analysis of the case record is performed to evaluate the legally responsible individual's compliance with treatment and service plans and to ensure critical incident reports did not implicate the legally responsible individual to be negligent.
 In addition, the physical health of the legally responsible individual is heavily considered.